agustinaschossovov/qa-testing-portfolio/README.md

-# 🚀 QA Testing Portfolio - Space Advisor
+# QA Testing Portfolio - By Agustina Schossovov

-## 👤 Introduction
+## Introduction
 I am a **QA Analyst** with over **3+ years** of professional experience focused on ensuring the quality of web and mobile applications.

 > [!IMPORTANT]